Purchase a Wave® Music System IV and receive a FREE Bluetooth music adaptor worth $139.

-The Bose Wave® music system III - digital features built-in FM/AM/DAB+.
+The Bose Wave® music system IV - digital features built-in FM/AM/DAB+.
 The improved tuner now includes onscreen text display of the helpful information increasingly being provided by broadcasters, including the names of performers and songs.
 There’s also a clock, dual alarms with gently rising volume, an auxiliary input and a headphone jack.

 For operational convenience, there’s a slim credit card-style remote – or simply touch the system’s top to turn it on and off, or to snooze the alarm.

 Place the Wave® music system wherever you want to enjoy lifelike music – living room, kitchen, bedroom or office and experience the performance you expect from Bose, one of the most respected names in sound.

 We’re so confident that the new Wave® music system IV – digital will transform the way you listen to music that we are offering a free 21 day risk-free home trial to make sure it is right for you.
 If at the end of the 21 days you decide that you would like to return the product for any reason, then simply call us and we will arrange to collect it and refund you 100% of all monies paid, including shipping costs.